-So moral of the story: you might really really really need therapy and not even know it til ya get there!
+So moral of the story if I haven’t already drilled it into your head: you might really really really need therapy and not even know it til ya get there!

-Bipolar disorder is notoriously known for being frequently misdiagnosed (that is, bipolar disorder patients are very likely to be incorrectly diagnosed with depression instead, at a rate as high as 70.6%).
+Bipolar disorder, for example, is notoriously known for being frequently misdiagnosed as depression.
+Bipolar disorder patients are very likely to be incorrectly diagnosed with depression actually, at a rate as high as 70.6%.

 Bipolar disorder causes extreme mood swings that include emotional highs (mania) and emotional lows (depression).
 It’s possible that the mania aspect is often overlooked, resulting in a diagnosis of depression only.